Training Tips

 The hard part is not the training.
 The hard part is deciding to start.
 Once you make that decision, the 13 weeks handle the rest.

 Pick your summit date.
 Count back 13 weeks.
-Start walking.
+Start the training plan.

 The couch is comfortable.
 The summit is better.